palewire/refinitiv-data-python-cookbook/README.md

-Practical examples for users of Refintiv Data Library for Python
+Practical examples for users of the Refinitiv Data Library for Python

 ### Quick links